Code-Institute-Submissions/minus-iq-1st/README.md

-###Minus IQ project ###
+# Minus IQ project

+## About
 MinusIQ website is a first project for a codeinstitute.
-All content is written as joke and this website's purpose is to show that I understand how to use fundamental technologies for web development(HTML, CSS, Bootstrap).
+All content is written as joke and this website's purpose is to show that I understand how to use fundamental
+technologies
+for web development(HTML, CSS, Bootstrap).

-UX
+## UX
 UX is created using figma.
 Idea of this website to be product show website.
 It has 5 main sections:

 1. Video presentation